jzaragosa06/time-series-forecast-backend/README.md

-# Backend API for Automated Time Series Forecasting
+# Backend for Automated Time Series Forecasting
+A capstone project